yvdlima/ZipCityStateDemo/readme.md

 ## Caveat

-If you are developing in the plugin for some masochist some times weird stuff happens and you will have to stop the server and run `grails clean` in both applications for the weird stuff to go away.
+If you are developing in the plugin, for some masochist reason, weird stuff may happen.
+Stop the server and run `grails clean` in both applications for the weird stuff to (hopefully) go away.